 Is your farm a Weather Ready Farm?

-Nebraska Extension's Weather Ready Farms certification program is designed to improve or increase resilience towards the impacts of extreme weather on Nebraska’s farms.
+Nebraska Extension's Weather Ready Farms designation program is designed to improve or increase resilience towards the impacts of extreme weather on Nebraska’s farms.
 This program recognizes and rewards Nebraska farmers who prioritize weather readiness and are committed to reducing the impact of extreme weather events on their farms.

 About the Program

-Our Weather Ready Farms certification program is a one- or two-year program.
+Our Weather Ready Farms designation program is a one- or two-year program.
 The length of the program is dependent on a participant’s previous and current experience implementing crop management practices related to extreme weather and climate variation.

 The program is delivered locally or regionally, with local or regional Extension professionals coordinating the program and communicating with participants.
 Participants apply to the program by completing and submitting a self-assessment, which serves as a part of the application.
-Throughout the certification program experience, participants will learn through in-person and online teachings methods.
+Throughout the designation program experience, participants will learn through in-person and online teachings methods.

 Step 1 - Complete a Self-Assessment